alphalemon/alphalemon-docs/themes-configuration-in-detail.rst

         <tag name="business_website.theme.template.home" />
     </service>

 This object is deputated to manage the template slots.
 Each template managed by AlphaLemon is made by slots and each slot is the place where one or more blocks live.

-The template slots' id has been defined as **[bundle_name_extension_alias].theme.template.[template_name].slots** and it has been tagged as **[bundle_name_extension_alias].theme.template.home.
+The template slots' id has been defined as **[bundle_name_extension_alias].theme.template.[template_name].slots** and it has been tagged as **[bundle_name_extension_alias].theme.template.home**.

 Declare the template slots
 --------------------------

 The last thing to do is to define the slots for each template.

-Each slot is a service that represents an AlSlot object.
+Each slot is a service that define an **AlSlot** object.
 The sevice's class has already been declared in the ThemeEngine services configuration and it is identified by the **%alpha_lemon_theme_engine.slot.class%** parameter.

-The services file has been created under the **Resources/config/templates/slots** folder of your Theme-App and it has been named as [template_name].xml.
+The services file has been created under the **Resources/config/templates/slots** folder of your Theme-App and it has been named as **[template_name].xml**.
 Follows the implementation:

 .. code-block:: xml